bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Partly Cloudy
+- Clear
-- 42% humidity
+- 33% humidity
-- 9 mph wind
+- 11 mph wind
-- 58% cloud cover
+- 6% cloud cover
 - 34 AQI O3 🟩
 - 26 AQI PM2.5 🟩
-- 0.38 inches of rain and 0.03 inches of snow expected in the next 72 hours
+- 0.21 inches of rain and 0.03 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>